-As verified by internal and third party audits, Canfor Alberta continues to demonstrate overall conformance to the Sustainable Forest Management (SFM) requirements of the CAN/CSA Z809-08 standard, the ISO 14001:2004 standard and Canfor corporate environmental commitments.
+As verified by internal and third party audits, Canfor Alberta continues to demonstrate overall conformance to the SFM requirements of the CAN/CSA Z809-08 standard, the ISO 14001:2004 standard and Canfor corporate environmental commitments.
+Canfor is currently pursuing recertification under the CSA Z809-16 Standard and has worked with its public advisory group to update the 2012 SFMP to meet the new standard.
+Upon successful re-certification, subsequent annual reports will report to the new SFMP.